pressbooks/local-dev-environment/README.md

 - database: wordpress

 ### Notes
-- The user / password by default for admin access (wp/wp-admin path) is: `admin / admin`
+- The sample database includes a single empty public book and a single super admin user with a username / password of `admin / admin`.
 - You can install or update dependencies in any repo by navigating to the desired location and running `lando composer install` or `lando composer update`.
-- For SSH access you can run: `lando ssh` or `lando ssh -u root` (if you need to be root user)
+- For SSH access to the appserver you can run: `lando ssh` or `lando ssh -u root` (if you wish to access the appserver as the root user)
 - You can shut down the container running: `lando stop` in the main folder.
 - `lando info` provides a list of all the services and their ports.
 - Logs can be read with `lando logs`.